 They have four tarsi per leg and they even have spiked armour to protect them in battle!
 Those are the key markings of the blue bottle fly that distinguishes it from other species.
 However, it does look a bit like the green bottle fly and it could be mistaken if you see it under direct sunlight or if the fly is in mid-air.
 Once it lands, however, your confusion will be gone.
 You can clearly see the colour, once the fly is in one place.

 Gross smells are what attracts adult bluebottle flies.
 Why?
 Because the smell is a sign that tells them something is rotting away.
-They lay eggs in dead animals, feces, any rotting organic matter.
+They lay eggs in dead animals, faeces, any rotting organic matter.

 The eggs will soon (2-3 days) hatch into bluebottle fly maggots.
 They will start eating their way out and will be fully grown in about three days.
 The maggots then hide in the soil or somewhere else dark and with high humidity, like inside your bin or under the kitchen sink.